aws/copilot-cli/site/content/docs/manifest/scheduled-job.md

 <div class="separator"></div>

 <a id="variables" href="#variables" class="field">`variables`</a> <span class="type">Map</span>
-Key-value pairs that represents environment variables that will be passed to your job.
+Key-value pairs that represent environment variables that will be passed to your job.
 Copilot will include a number of environment variables by default for you.

 <div class="separator"></div>

 <a id="secrets" href="#secrets" class="field">`secrets`</a> <span class="type">Map</span>
-Key-value pairs that represents secret values from [AWS Systems Manager Parameter Store](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-parameter-store.html) that will passed to your job as environment variables securely.
+Key-value pairs that represent secret values from [AWS Systems Manager Parameter Store](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-parameter-store.html) that will be securely passed to your job as environment variables.

 <div class="separator"></div>

 <a id="environments" href="#environments" class="field">`environments`</a> <span class="type">Map</span>
-The environment section lets you overwrite any value in your manifest based on the environment you're in.
+The environment section lets you override any value in your manifest based on the environment you're in.
-In the example manifest above, we're overriding the cpu parameter so that our production container is more performant.
+In the example manifest above, we're overriding the CPU parameter so that our production container is more performant.